finalfusion/finalfrontier/man/finalfrontier-deps.1.md

     threads increases the probability of update collisions, requiring more epochs to reach the same loss.

+`--subwords` *SUBWORDS*

+:   The type of subword embeddings to train.
+The possible types are
+    *buckets*, *ngrams*, and *none*.
+Subword embeddings are used to compute embeddings for unknown words by summing embeddings of n-grams within unknown words.

+    The *none* type does not use subwords.
+The resulting model will not be able assign an embeddings to unknown words.

+    The *ngrams* type stores subword n-grams explicitly.
+The included n-gram lengths are specified using the `minn` and `maxn` options.
+The frequency threshold for n-grams is configured with the `ngram_mincount` option.

+    The *buckets* type maps n-grams to buckets using the FNV1 hash.
+    The considered n-gram lengths are specified using the `minn` and `maxn` options.
+The number of buckets is controlled with the `buckets` option.

 `--untyped_deps`

 :   Only use the word of the attached token in the dependency relation as